Principal component proxy tracer analysis: Principal component proxy

 Principal component proxy analysis works by linearly regressing the largest singular vectors with the measurements.
 Since the measurements will likely not occur all at the same time, we must first generate the right singular vectors for a given tracer mapping, $H_j$, at \textit{lead time} $j$, then generate a series of left singular vectors for different time steps by applying the tracer mapping.
 For the right singular vectors, ARPACK is used to compute the eigenvectors of $H_j^T\cdot H_j$.
 Values interpolated within the right singular vectors at the measurement locations are fitted through coefficients, $\lbrace c_i \rbrace$, to the measurements.
 Thus, we need to fit the following equation:

-where $m$ is the number of singular vectors used in the analysis, $q_k$ is the measurement at time step $k$ (we assume that each measurement has a unique time stamp), $H_k$ is the tracer mapping at time $k$ and $w_k$ is a vector of interpolation coefficients.
+where $m$ is the number of singular vectors used in the analysis, $q_k$ is the measurement at time step $k$ (we assume that each measurement has a unique time stamp), $H_k$ is the tracer mapping at time $k$, $w_k$ is a vector of interpolation coefficients and $\vect v_i$ is the $i$th right principal component.
 The fitting is done using a linear least squares \citep{gsl_ref}.

 To perform the analysis, we need to choose a lead time, as well as a \textit{measurement window}.
 The lead time determines how long the tracer is advected before performing the SVD.
 Measurements are selected within the measurement window which is centered at the end of the lead time.